104th Fighter Wing: Air Combat Command

 In its 2005 BRAC Recommendations, DoD recommended to Barnes Municipal Airport Air Guard Station and send its A-10s to the Maryland Air National Guard 104th Fighter Squadron, Warfield Air National Guard Base, Middle River, Maryland.
 In return, the 104th received the mission of the 102d Fighter Wing at Otis Air National Guard Base, which required converting from the A-10 to the F-15 Eagle.
 In turn, the 102nd converted into a non-flying Intelligence Wing.
 The realignment marked the end for the 104th's nearly 30-year mission of flying close-air support missions with the A-10.
 The 104th took over the homeland security mission of the 102d.
 In 2007, the A-10s began flying to Maryland and the F-15s began arriving from Otis ANGB.
 By the end of 2007, eighteen F-15C and a trainer F-15D arrived.

 In addition to the air defense mission, the men and women of the 104th Fighter Wing deploy on Air Expeditionary missions to the Middle East in support of combat operations as part of Operation Enduring Freedom.
 The last such deployment was completed in July, 2012.

 In May 2013, it was announced that one third of the 104th Fighter Wing's F-15 aircraft would be moving to Otis Air National Guard Base to take up an alert mission for four to six-month, as Barnes' runway underwent renovation.

 On 27 August 2014, a jet from the wing crashed into the ground near Elliot Knob, Virginia just before nine in the morning.
 The pilot, Lt.
 Col. Morris "Moose" Fontenot Jr., had reportedly made an emergency call before the crash and was on its way to Naval Air Station Joint Reserve Base New Orleans.
 Officials scoured George Washington National Forest in an attempt to find the pilot.
 It was later revealed that the pilot was unable to eject from the aircraft and was killed instantly.

-On 4 February 2023, F-15s from the wing assisted F-22 Raptors of the 1st Fighter Wing in shadowing an Chinese spy balloon that had been floating southeastward over the continental United States for several days.
+On 4 February 2023, F-15s from the wing assisted F-22 Raptors of the 1st Fighter Wing in shadowing a Chinese spy balloon that had been floating southeastward over the continental United States for several days.
 One of the F-22s later shot down the balloon with an AIM-9X Sidewinder air-to-air missile over the Atlantic Ocean off the coast of South Carolina.